 While you don’t need to create these quotes yourself, it’s super easy to do with free tools like Canva.

 Make sure to include a meaningful caption, like in the example above.
-Her caption makes her more human by sharing her struggle with impostor syndrome—something MANY professionals struggle with everyday, making her more relatable and therefore likeable.
+Her caption makes her more human by sharing her struggle with impostor syndrome—something MANY professionals struggle with every day.
+This post shows her honesty, and makes her more relatable and likeable as a result.

 Have you ever been an employee of the month or received some other award or recognition at work?
 Maybe you were interviewed for the company blog or wrote a guest post on a reputable site.
 Whatever you do that deserves recognition, share it on your Instagram!

 Beyond the Grid: Using Reels & Stories

 Instagram has come a long way from its early days, when your only options were to post one image at a time.

 If you’ve used the platform in recent years, you’re probably familiar with stories and reels, two newer post formats that give you even more ways to build your personal brand on Instagram.

 How to use Stories for your personal brand

 If you’re not familiar, Stories are Instagram posts that appear at the top of people’s feeds for 24 hours.
 They’re a great place to show what you’re up to in the moment—for example, you might create a story while you’re at a conference or out having fun for the afternoon.

 But Instagram also lets you feature Stories at the top of your profile, and when you do this, they’ll stay there until you remove them.
 This means you can create stories around certain themes—like your how-to posts, your travel destinations, or aspects of your side hustle.